Azure-GOT/Downloading-Files/Reduce cost with Azure VMs/Reduce Cost with Azure Virtual Machines.md

 ### Log data for last **15 Days** of Virual Machine Performance.

 - Here the **Perf** is the performance of hardware components operating systems and applications.
+The ObjectName is the Name of the performance object, CounterName is the Name of the performance counter and InstanceName is the Name of the event instance.
+- Here we are using the ObjectName as *Processor*: The Processor Object in the perfomance counter gives us details on how our processor that is driving our computer is being used and CounterName as *% Processor Time*: % Processor time is the percentage measure of how much time the processor spends on any particular process
-We are providing the minimum, average and maximum CPU utilization from last 15 days and Based on that we are filtering the result where the maximum CPU utilization is less than 25 percentage.
+- We are providing the minimum, average and maximum CPU utilization from last 15 days and Based on that we are filtering the result where the maximum CPU utilization is less than 25 percentage.

         Perf